oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

   can be used to encapsulate connection properties.
 See :ref:`usingconnparams` for more information.

-- The following parameters are deprecated and ignored:
+- The following parameters are desupported:

   - ``encoding`` and ``nencoding``: The encodings in use are always UTF-8.